carbon-language/carbon-lang/clang/docs/ThinLTO.rst

 Possible key-value pairs are:

-- ``cache_size=X%``: The maximum size for the cache directory is ``X`` percent of the available space on the the disk.
+- ``cache_size=X%``: The maximum size for the cache directory is ``X`` percent of the available space on the disk.
 Set to 100 to indicate no limit, 50 to indicate that the cache size will not be left over half the available disk space.
 A value over 100 is invalid.
 A value of 0 disables the percentage size-based pruning.
 The default is 75%.